Aurillium/LunaJuice/README.md

 ## Memphis's Notes (LunaJuice)

 - Try not to touch LunaJuice for now, there's a lot going on and a lot that could randomly break it
+### Goals
+- Limit debug outputs to when debugging mode is active
+- Add a mode to the DLL to watch but not affect any functionality
+- Add a mode to the injector to not drop privileges
+- Function logging regardless of argument type
+- Process tree persistence (lowest priority)
-- Add functions to change tracking dynamically
+- Control functions to change tracking dynamically (lowest priority)

 ## Lachlan's Notes